 Building 11, Room A107

-He earned a Doctor of Musical Arts and Master of Music in Clarinet Performance from Michigan State University where he studied with renown performer and pedagogue Elsa Ludewig-Verdehr, and earned a Bachelor of Music in Clarinet Performance from the University of New Mexico where he studied with Professor Keith Lemmons,
+John earned a Doctor of Musical Arts and Master of Music in Clarinet Performance from Michigan State University where he studied with renowned performer and pedagogue Elsa Ludewig-Verdehr, and a Bachelor of Music in Clarinet Performance from the University of New Mexico where he studied with Professor Keith Lemmons.

 Dr. Masserini holds the rank of Professor in the School of Music and is currently the Associate Dean of the Graduate College at Northern Arizona University.